NBlasko/bguard/README.md

-'c:requiredProperty': 'Missing required property in the object', 'c:invalidType': 'Invalid type of data', 'c:isBoolean': 'The received value is not {{e}}',
+'c:requiredProperty': 'Missing required property in the object', 'c:invalidType': 'Invalid type of data', 'c:isBoolean': 'The received value is not {{e}}', 'c:date': 'The received value is not a valid instance of Date',
 ```

 <b>Custom Assertion Translations</b>: